gigerlin/easyRPC/README.md

 Communication from the server to the clients is also supported via the native HTML5 EventSource.
 This allows the server to invoke methods on client objects.
 The example provided is a very simple chat application.

+Since it is based on pure HTTP, it should pass through main corporate firewalls.

 ### Installation
 `npm install avs-easyrpc`